yymao/adstex/README.md

    First of all, thank you :).

-   `adstex` won't exsit without NASA's ADS, so please do acknowledge them by adding the following to your acknowledgements section:
+   `adstex` won't exist without NASA's ADS, so please do acknowledge them by adding the following to your acknowledgements section:
    ```tex
    This research has made use of NASA's Astrophysics Data System.